How To Fluff Pillows and Cushions

 Your couch and lounge chair cushions work hard.
 They deserve a little pampering from time to time.

-The materials used in most soft furniture padding, such as feather down, foam, and polyester filling (otherwise known as “poly fill”), naturally change shape over time.
-You might notice that your favorite spot on the sofa has a bit of a dip or indent from your preferred Netflix watching location.
-Your armchair’s back cushion might be caving in where your pet loves to snooze.
-Whatever the case, it’s normal to see this kind of shape shifting with regular use.
+The materials used in most soft furniture padding, such as feather down, foam, and polyester filling (aka "poly fill"), naturally change shape over time.
+You might notice that over time, your favorite spot on your Timber Sofa starts to develop a slight dip or indent, or your Matrix Armchair’s back cushion might be caving in where your pet loves to snooze.
+Whatever the case, it's completely normal to see this kind of shape-shifting with regular use.

-Regular maintenance and fluffing can also help extend the lifetime of your sofa.
+Regular maintenance and fluffing can help extend the lifetime of your sofa.
 By helping the filling disperse evenly, all areas of the cushions receive equal wear.
-The extra body and thickness gives the frame of your sofa additional protection from rubbing and wear — kind of like airbags for the rest of your couch.
+The extra body and thickness provides additional protection for the sofa frame — kind of like airbags for your couch.
 Remember: a plump cushion is a stronger cushion.

 Different Fluff.
 Different Needs.

-Various modern sectional sofas and armchair designs have different fluffing needs.
-It’s important to think about how much time you’re willing to dedicate to fluffing your cushions before you purchase a piece of furniture.
+Various modern sectional sofas and lounge chairs have unique fluffing requirements.
+Consider how much time you're willing to dedicate to cushion maintenance before purchasing furniture.

 How to fluff pillows like an expert.